AndreKuratomi/finances_tables_to_db_and_mail/README.md

     2. Client's monthly invoices and bills
     3. Reports

 *This folder's links bust be provided in advance for configuration to make the application work.
+More about that read [Instalation](#instalation)'s .env file.

 <h3>Base tables' download:</h3>
 The application first looks for 2 base spreadsheets (client's contact data (email) and other client's data (ID, invoice number, etc) respectively) of the current month in <b>Client's data</b> folder using <strong>Selenium</strong>.
 If found, these spreadsheets are downloaded in an application's specific folder called <b>'raw_table/'</b>.